citp/privacy-policy-historical/a/at/ath/athenahealth.com.md

-> *The following text is extracted and transformed from the athenahealth.com privacy policy that was archived on 2011-12-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111230103440id_/http%3A//www.athenahealth.com/our-company/privacy-policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the athenahealth.com privacy policy that was archived on 2012-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120625111753id_/http%3A//www.athenahealth.com/our-company/privacy-policy.php) for the most accurate reproduction.*

 # athenahealth :: Privacy Policy

-### Note to Minors
+## Note to Minors

 athenahealth, Inc. values the privacy of those under the age of 18 and does not wish to obtain any information from or about them via this site.
 If you are under 18 and are not supervised by an adult, please do not use this site.
 Parents are urged to monitor and supervise their children's on-line activity.

-### Scope and Purpose
+## Scope and Purpose

-This privacy policy describes the practices of athenahealth, Inc. in regard to information that we obtain via this web site.
+This privacy policy describes the practices of athenahealth, Inc. in regard to information that we obtain via this web site, either directly or through third-party vendors.
 It does not describe practices with respect to other web sites that we operate, information that we obtain through other means, or the practices of web sites of third parties to which we provide links.
 We do not control and are not responsible for the privacy practices of, or the data available on, the web sites of third parties, and we urge you to evaluate the soundness of these practices and data for yourself.

 In a separate section below entitled Statement of E-Mail Privacy Practices we also provide information about our collection and use of e-mail addresses, both in connection with this web site and otherwise, subject to the limitations of scope contained in that section.